google/WebFundamentals/src/site/device-access/user-location/user-consent.markdown

 1. Handle all errors out of the geolocation API so that you can adapt your site to this condition
-2. Be clear and explicit about your need for the API
+2. Be clear and explicit about your need for the location
-3. Use a fallback solution.
+3. Use a fallback solution if needed.

 ## Use a fallback